I call ’em Angeled Eggs. I can’t help it.

 I mentioned before that I have a pretty hard time calling these pretty little eggs…deviled.
-I’m pretty sure eggs don’t really care…I just think that “angeled” sounds nicer.
+I’m pretty sure eggs don’t really care.
+I just think that “angeled” sounds nicer.

 Here’s my simple four ingredient recipe:

-½ cup mayonnaise (I use Hain safflower brand)
+- ½ cup mayonnaise (I use Hain safflower brand)

-1 t. mustard
+- 1 teaspoon mustard

-¼ t. onion salt
+- ¼ teaspoon onion salt

 - Remove the eggs from hot water immediately and place them into a bowl of cold water.
-Refrigerate until cool.

 Peel the shell off the egg.
 (I usually start this process by banging it onto the counter, then rolling it around a bit.
 Cracks those eggs up.
 I guess it must tickle.)

 Cut each egg in half and place the yolks into a bowl.

 Mash the yolks with a fork, then stir in the mayonnaise,